-The Lubar School of Business and the University of Wisconsin-Milwaukee College of Nursing collaboratively offer a program designed to provide a combined nursing and business curriculum to strengthen the graduate’s performance as a leader and manager in nursing and health care administration.
+The Lubar College of Business and the University of Wisconsin-Milwaukee College of Nursing collaboratively offer a program designed to provide a combined nursing and business curriculum to strengthen the graduate’s performance as a leader and manager in nursing and health care administration.

 Students are admitted to both the University of Wisconsin-Milwaukee graduate programs in nursing and business administration.
-The admission requirements are consistent with those specified by the UWM Graduate School, College of Nursing and Lubar School of Business.
+The admission requirements are consistent with those specified by the UWM Graduate School, College of Nursing and Lubar College of Business.
 Applicants may choose to complete either the GMAT or GRE and must have a BS in Nursing degree and at least two years' practice in a health care setting.
 Three letters of reference are required including one from a former faculty and one from a health care employer.

 Credits and Courses